rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 #### Linear Blend Skinning

-The attempt is similar to above, however we assign each vertext to multiple bones, and then compute the world coordinates as a convex combination.
+The attempt is similar to above, however we assign each vertex to multiple bones, and then compute the world coordinates as a convex combination.
 Weights define the influence of each bone on the vertex.
 This leads to an overall smoother deformation of the skin:

 $$
 v = \sum_j \alpha_j \,_wR_j \,_{\bar{w}}\bar{R}_j^{-1}v'